Gravitational Wave and CMB Probes of Axion Kination

 The rotation of an axion field was used in~\cite{Co:2019wyp} to generate a baryon asymmetry via Axiogenesis and in~\cite{Co:2019jts} to generate axion dark matter via the Kinetic Misalignment Mechanism.
 In fact, such schemes did not rely on the axion field energy becoming larger than the radiation energy, so an era of kination was possible but not required.
 In this paper we study the implications of a kination-dominated era from this mechanism, where the era is cut off in the UV by an early matter-dominated era.
 We consider both the QCD axion~\cite{Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,Wilczek:1977pj} that solves the strong CP problem and generic axion-like particles (ALPs).

 The early matter-dominated era regulates the spectrum of gravitational waves from inflation or cosmic strings.
-After the linear increase with frequency from the kination era, the magnitude of the gravitational wave spectrum decreases, producing a triangular peak in the spectrum.
-Interestingly, the shape of the peak contains information about the shape of the potential of the complex field and could reveal the origin of the spontaneous $U(1)$ symmetry breaking resulting in an axion as a Nambu-Goldstone boson.
+After the linear increase with frequency from the kination era, the magnitude of the gravitational wave spectrum decreases, producing a triangular peak in the spectrum.\footnote{This is in contrast to the scenarios previously considered in Refs.~\cite{Boyle:2007zx, Giovannini:2008tm, Li:2016mmc, Figueroa:2019paj, Li:2021htg}, where a kination era follows immediately after inflation and BBN limits the duration of the kination era through the dark radiation constraint.} Interestingly, the shape of the peak contains information about the shape of the potential of the complex field and could reveal the origin of the spontaneous $U(1)$ symmetry breaking resulting in an axion as a Nambu-Goldstone boson.

 It is natural to expect this kination era to occur early in the cosmic history, ending well before BBN.
 Remarkably, for low $f_a$ and large charge density, a late era of kination domination can occur {\it after} BBN, but before matter-radiation equality.
 This possibility arises because axion field rotations do not generate entropy.
 In such scenarios, the beginning of the matter-dominated era is constrained by BBN and the end of the kination-dominated era is constrained by the CMB.